mesosphere/marathon/docs/docs/persistent-volumes.md

 - `persistent.constraints`: Constraints restricting where new persistent volumes should be created.
 Currently, it is only possible to constrain the path of the disk resource by regular expression.

-Next, we also need to define the `residency` part as well as disable `unreachableStrategy` in order to tell Marathon to setup a stateful pod:
+Next, we also need to disable `unreachableStrategy` in order to tell Marathon to setup a stateful pod:

 ```
 "unreachableStrategy": "disabled",
-"residency": {
-  "taskLostBehavior": "WAIT_FOREVER"
-}
 ```

 Finally, we have to specify volume mount parameter: